 The engine, turbine, or other type of prime mover should be equipped with an independent fuel shut-off device to protect against fuel leakage or damage to the prime mover with possible personal injury, loss of life, or property damage.
-The fuel shut off device must be totally independent of the prime mover control system.
+The fuel shut off device must Explosion Hazard be totally independent of the prime mover control system.

-This manual gives the end user with the information necessary to properly install, operate, and troubleshoot the Woodward SOGAVTM 36 (Solenoid Operated Gas Admission Valve).
+This manual provides the information necessary to properly install, operate, maintain, and troubleshoot the Woodward SOGAV 105 (Solenoid Operated Gas Admission Valve), unbalanced/bottom-load version.
+See manual 26498 for the top-load versions (pressure-balanced and unbalanced).

-Principles Of Operation
+Principles of Operation